mousepawmedia/devdocs/source/quickstart/building.rst

     $ make ready

-Once the build is done, you can find all the headers in :file:`cinder-git/libs/include`, and the compiled static libraries in :file:`cinder-git/libs/lib`.
+Once the build is done, you can find all the headers in :file:`cinder/libs/include`, and the compiled static libraries in :file:`cinder/libs/lib`.
 The build systems in the other repositories that use Cinder look for the library files at these locations by default.

 .. _qgbuild_cindergit_updating:

-Updating cinder-git
+Updating cinder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When changes happen in ``cinder-git``, you only need to pull them in and rebuild.
+When changes happen in ``cinder``, you only need to pull them in and rebuild.
 While ``make clean`` commands are provided, it's generally more effective to just clean up the git repository itself.